loganmj/combat-calculator/Docs/Math.md

 where $p = \frac{1}{3}$ and the chance of succeeding all five die rolls is 0.41%.

-Then the probability of *not* rolling a 5+ on *any* of the five dice is calculated as:
+Then the $p$ value of success for a single trial can be used to calculate the probability of *not* rolling a 5+ on *any* of the five dice:

 $$p(\text{failure}) = \left(1-\frac{1}{3}\right)^5 = \left(\frac{2}{3}\right)^5 = \frac{32}{243}$$